45. Guillermo Almada

 It’s curious that the dull tactics which led to Frank de Boer’s downfall at Ajax in 2014/15 – at the hands of Cocu’s PSV nonetheless – found a home for themselves in Eindhoven in 2016/17.
 Even in the face of striker Luuk de Jong’s descent to Stormtrooper-like shooting accuracy, Cocu’s side continued crossing excessively and could not pick a way through.
 They ultimately struggled to find the goals to turn draws into wins.

 Cocu showed his managerial authority late on in the season, finally losing patience and benching club captain De Jong.
-It’s encouraging that he's willing to recognize things that are not going right.
+It’s encouraging that he's willing to recognise things that are not going right.

 After back-to-back Eredivisie wins in 2015 and 2016, the former Barcelona man has enough credit in the bank to stay at PSV next season.
 But it will be a crucial one for him to refresh his tactics and approach.